Dependency inversion principle: Implementations

 Two common implementations of DIP use similar logical architecture but with different implications.

 A direct implementation packages the policy classes with service abstracts classes in one library.
 In this implementation high-level components and low-level components are distributed into separate packages/libraries, where the interfaces defining the behavior/services required by the high-level component are owned by, and exist within the high-level component's library.
 The implementation of the high-level component's interface by the low-level component requires that the low-level component package depend upon the high-level component for compilation, thus inverting the conventional dependency relationship.

 Figures 1 and 2 illustrate code with the same functionality, however in Figure 2, an interface has been used to invert the dependency.
 The direction of dependency can be chosen to maximize policy code reuse, and eliminate cyclic dependencies.

-In this version of DIP, the lower layer component's dependency on the interfaces/abstracts in the higher-level layers makes re-utilization of the lower layer components difficult.
-This implementation instead ″inverts″ the traditional dependency from top-to-bottom to the opposite, from bottom-to-top.
+In this version of DIP, the lower layer component's dependency on the interfaces/abstracts in the higher-level layers makes reuse of the lower layer components difficult.
+This implementation instead "inverts" the traditional dependency from top-to-bottom to the opposite, bottom-to-top.

 A more flexible solution extracts the abstract components into an independent set of packages/libraries:

-The separation of each layer into its own package encourages re-utilization of any layer, providing robustness and mobility.
+The separation of each layer into its own package encourages reuse of any layer, providing robustness and mobility.

 Examples

 Genealogical module

 A genealogical system may represent relationships between people as a graph of direct relationships between them (father-son, father-daughter, mother-son, mother-daughter, husband-wife, wife-husband, etc.).
 This is very efficient and extensible, as it is easy to add an ex-husband or a legal guardian.

 But some higher-level modules may require a simpler way to browse the system: any person may have children, parents, siblings (including half-brothers and -sisters or not), grandparents, cousins, and so on.

-Depending on the usage of the genealogical module, presenting common relationships as distinct direct properties (hiding the graph) will make the coupling between a higher-level module and the genealogical module much lighter and allow one to change the internal representation of the direct relationships completely without any effect on the modules using them.
+Depending on the usage of the genealogical module, presenting common relationships as distinct direct properties (hiding the graph) will make the coupling between a higher-level module and the genealogical module much lighter and allow changing the internal representation of the direct relationships completely without any effect on the modules using them.
 It also permits embedding exact definitions of siblings or uncles in the genealogical module, thus enforcing the single responsibility principle.

 Finally, if the first extensible generalized graph approach seems the most extensible, the usage of the genealogical module may show that a more specialized and simpler relationship implementation is sufficient for the application(s) and helps create a more efficient system.

 In this example, abstracting the interaction between the modules leads to a simplified interface of the lower-level module and may lead to a simpler implementation of it.